TWUOnline/FAR-Centres/Courses/627-schedule.md

 Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips_ \(4th ed.\).
 Hoboken, New Jersey: John Wiley & Sons \*Part 1: pages 1-12; chapters 18, 19

 Wang, .
 C. X. \(2017\). _Theory and Practice of Adult and Higher Education_.
-Information Age Publishing Inc.
+Information Age Publishing Inc. Chapters 1-4

 #### Assigned Learning Activities

 Post your Introduction, read syllabus, familiarize yourself with Moodle site for the course, read the ‘Welcome to Week 1’ notes

-Read Wang text
+Read Wang and Silberman texts

 Read the three articles

-Read Silberman text

 Do the T.P.I.at [http://www.teachingperspectives.com/tpi/](http://www.teachingperspectives.com/tpi/)